Why Java is not a Pure or Fully Object-Oriented Programming Language?

 R

-Even using Wrapper classes does not make Java a pure OOP language, as internally it will use the operations like Unboxing and Autoboxing.
-So if you create instead of int Integer and do any mathematical operation on it, under the hoods Java is going to use primitive type int only.
+Even using Wrapper classes does not make Java a pure OOP language, as internally, it will use operations like Unboxing and Autoboxing.
+So, if you create use Integer instead of int and do any mathematical operation on it, under the hood, Java is going to use primitive type int only.

 The second reason is related to the static keyword.
-In a pure object-oriented language, we should access everything by message passing (through objects).
-But java contains static variables and methods which can be accessed directly without using objects.
+In a pure object-oriented language, we should access everything through objects.
+However, Java contains static variables and methods that can be accessed directly without using objects.

 public class IsJavaFullyOOPS {